muellerflorian/corona-fish/workflows/probe_design/probe-design-overview.md

 Databases for several genomes are provided.
 Databases were built with

-1. Build database from fasta for all corona-viruses (multi-fasta file): `makeblastdb -in corona_family.fasta -dbtype nucl -title corona-family`
+1. Build database from fasta for all corona-viruses (multi-fasta file): `makeblastdb -in beta-corona.fasta -dbtype nucl -title beta-corona -max_file_sz 500000 -parse_seqids`
 2. Build database from fasta for tuberculosis: `makeblastdb -in tuberculosis.fasta -dbtype nucl -title tuberculosis -max_file_sz 500000 -parse_seqids`
 3. Build database from fasta for cov-2: `makeblastdb -in cov-2.fasta -dbtype nucl -title cov-2 -max_file_sz 500000 -parse_seqids`